basharast/TerminalUWP/README.md

 # Target

-It will work with build 16299 and above
+It will work with build 16299 and above, ARM - x64 - x86

 For Windows Phone users (if you still have one) it will work on build 1709 (15254) only